-24.3.3 REFURBISHMENT SOLUTIONS
+19.3.3 REFURBISHMENT SOLUTIONS

-A major advantage of the 5th Generation MiCOM 5th Generation IEDs is the ease in which you can refurbish both older P443/5/6 generation and legacy SHNB Micromho, SHPM Quadramho, LFZP Optimho and LFZR devices.
-The P40 5th Generation 5th Generation devices retain functional compatibility with SHNB and SHPM relays and form, fit and function compatibility for previous generation P443/5/6, LFZP and LFZR relays, while delivering the latest platform and software.
-The P40 5th Generation 5th Generation devices also maintain pin to pin refurbishment compatibility with previous generation P443/5/6 IEDs.
+A major advantage of the 5th Generation MiCOM 5th Generation IEDs is the ease in which you can refurbish older P841 generation devices.
+The P40 5th Generation 5th Generation IEDs retain form, fit and function compatibility, compared to older P841 generations, while delivering the latest platform and software and maintains pin to pin refurbishment compatibility.
 This allows easy upgrade of the protection system with minimum impact, resulting in only a few minutes of downtime.

-To begin the upgrade for a legacy P443/5/6 IED to the latest 5th generation P44:
+To begin the upgrade for a legacy P841 IED to the latest 5th Generation 5th Generation: